Fix Mobile Network State Disconnected – Android

 Debugging

 If the issue is with the network or SIM card, it will be visible after inserting another network SIM card.
-In case if you are not able to insert another network SIM card, then check whether your mobile is working correctly or not by inserting another device like a charger or any other compatible USB device.
+If you are not able to insert another network SIM card, then check whether your mobile is working correctly or not by inserting another device like a charger or any other compatible USB device.
 If the mobile is charging properly by using any other device, your mobile battery might be damaged, and you need to replace it soon.

 Changing the network state